-'Next desert unicorn' Fetchr puts GPS deliveries on the map
+'Next desert unicorn' Fetchr aims to put GPS deliveries on the map - CNN

-The issue is particularly acute in the UAE, but Rifai, Dubai-based CEO of Fetchr, thinks his company have hit on a solution -- and it's in your pocket.
+The issue is particularly acute in the UAE, but Al Rifai, Dubai-based CEO of Fetchr, thinks his company have hit on a solution – and it’s in your pocket.

-The company has already been called "the next desert unicorn" by Forbes, implying the Middle Eastern startup is potentially worth $1 billion or more.
+The company has already been called “the next desert unicorn” by Forbes, implying the Middle Eastern startup is potentially worth $1 billion or more.
 Investors clearly agree.
-In May the company announced $41 million in Series B financing -- "the biggest ... in the history of the Middle East" claims Rifai -- with money coming from both the region and Silicon Valley.
+In May the company announced $41 million in Series B financing – “the biggest … in the history of the Middle East” claims Al Rifai – with money coming from both the region and Silicon Valley.

 Fetchr’s concept has proved so successful because, despite Dubai’s rapid development, formalized postal addresses are not as extensive as you’d imagine.

-"In the United States and in Europe you're used to having a mailbox," says Rifai.
-"There are no mailboxes here.
-There are no mailmen."
+“In the United States and in Europe you’re used to having a mailbox,” says Al Rifai.
+“There are no mailboxes here.
+There are no mailmen.”

-The usual delivery process sounded painful, suggests Fetchr co-founder and creative director Joy Alijouny.
-"You get a phone call and you have somebody, usually with a language barrier, asking 'Where do you live?'
-And you literally say 'Make a left at the grocery store, make a right at this statue.'"
+The usual delivery process sounded painful, suggests Fetchr co-founder and creative director Joy Ajlouny.
+“You get a phone call and you have somebody, usually with a language barrier, asking ‘Where do you live?’
+And you literally say ‘Make a left at the grocery store, make a right at this statue.’”

 GPS circumvents this problem.
 It’s a solution well suited to the region: according to one report from April, the UAE has the highest level of smartphone penetration in the world.